Search

 As a result of changing market demands and the expansion of technological capabilities, the whole manufacturing life cycle is being conceived anew.
 In the past, manufacturers sold products.
 If those products broke, they might offer replacements and repairs.
 Today’s manufacturers are selling products on subscription together with ongoing maintenance services.

 Technological advancements in areas such as sensors, combined with omnipresent connectivity and the rise of subscription-as-a-service models through the cloud, has changed the way that products are purchased and consumed.
 It offers increased possibilities for product life cycle management, allowing manufacturers to deliver products with new services attached, such as fault-monitoring and proactive maintenance and repair.
-Where IT used to be a support function, it’s now become a value centre for manufacturers and, in some instances, part of the core product that manufacturers offer.
+Where IT used to be a support function, it’s now become a value center for manufacturers and, in some instances, part of the core product that manufacturers offer.

 As internet-based services have developed, opportunities for increasing levels of sophistication and accompanying revenue streams are springing up all around.
 As a result, bandwidth requirements are exploding.
 Networks are also becoming more complex and difficult to manage.
 For example, some manufacturers need a way of communicating with the product once it’s gone to the customer and providing connectivity to products on a customer’s premises so they can offer regular maintenance and support services remotely.